alesti/cluster-in-a-box/frame-box-connection.md

 ![foam](pics/foam_sm.jpg)

-I used it to trap the odroid cages in the alu rig (see [Fencing with Foam](alu-rails.md#fencing-with-foam) and to build a protective thing between bottom and lid with the displays.
+I used it to trap the odroid cages in the alu rig (see [Fencing with Foam](alu-rails.md#fencing-with-foam)) and tried to build a protective, removable layer for transport only between bottom and lid with the displays.

 This foam can be cut with a cutter knife, but much cleaner with a hot cutter.